rebelsky/csc151/outlines/summaries/procedures-continued.md

-We continue our preliminary explorations of procedures.
+We continue our preliminary explorations of procedures using `lambda` expressions.